-With just a matter of weeks to go, and with the date of the 31st December 2020 looming ever closer, the transition period of the UK leaving the EU will end, and BREXIT will be completed, although currently, the exact terms are still very much under debate and discussion.
+With just a matter of weeks to go, and with the date of the 31st of December 2020 looming ever closer, the transition period of the UK leaving the EU will end, and Brexit will be completed, although currently, the exact terms are still very much under debate and discussion.

-Although the indications are that nothing much will change regarding securing a Spanish mortgage, there is no doubt that things will be very different.
+Although the indications are that nothing much will change regarding securing Spanish mortgages for UK residents, there is no doubt that things will be very different.
 So what are the potential changes?

 Our specialists at Fluent Finance Abroad will answer some of the questions we´re most frequently asked regarding mortgages, resident and non-resident implications and general property related issues post-Brexit.

 Will I still be able to get a Spanish mortgage after Brexit?

 As a non-resident and providing you have proof of income and solid credit history, you will be able to secure a mortgage when buying in Spain after Brexit.
 From our conversations with many Spanish banks we are led to believe that nothing very much will alter, however, the criteria is beginning to tighten in some areas already regarding lending, and we at Fluent Finance Abroad envisage many more changes to come.

 For example, some banks are already restricting lending to 60% LTV as a maximum for UK associated clients.
 Others are being a little more generous.
 Fundamentally, it depends on the internal evaluations of the new lending risk which is presented by Brexit and accepting mortgage applicants from the UK.
 Lending risk is under constant review within the banks, and within these reviews the banks appetite for accepting risk is accordingly modified and managed.
 So, while it might appear that not much will change, what does change can have a profound effect when trying to get approved for a mortgage.